adeola-jo/Robot-Localization-Particle-Filter/README.md

 - [Probabilistic Robotics by Sebastian Thrun, Wolfram Burgard, and Dieter Fox](https://www.probabilistic-robotics.org/)
 - Lecture slides and notes from Universitat de Girona

-For more details, refer to the lab report `Particle_FIlter_Moses_Joseph.pdf`.
+For more details, refer to the lab report `report.pdf`.

----

-Feel free to contribute to this project by forking the repository and submitting pull requests.

 ---